jitendrastark01/bank-_management-system/README.md

 # bank-_management-system

 This is a simple Bank Management System implemented in [Core Java].
-The system provides functionalities such as creating an account, depositing money, withdrawing money, transferring funds between accounts, and viewing account balance.
+The system provides functionalities such as creating an account, Login,depositing money, withdrawing money, card Number generat, transferring funds between accounts, and viewing account details.

 ## Features